Parskatt/DeDoDe/README.md

     <em>The DeDoDe detector learns to detect 3D consistent repeatable keypoints, which the DeDoDe descriptor learns to match.
 The result is a powerful decoupled local feature matcher.</em>
 </p>

+## 🆕 v2 Detector
+We have updated the trainng recipe for the detector.
+Weights and updated training code will be posted shortly.

 ## 🆕 Kornia Integration
 DeDoDe is in kornia,
 ```pip install kornia```, and can be imported by e.g.